srishtidoi/two-strike-therapy/README.md

 Code for the preprint _Preventing evolutionary rescue in cancer_, Srishti Patil, Armaan Ahmed, Yannick Viossat, Robert John Noble; bioRxiv 2023.11.22.568336; doi: https://doi.org/10.1101/2023.11.22.568336

-## Simulation data
+## Simulations
-[Simulation data](./simulation_data) is generated using a Gillepsie-like implementation to generate extinction probability plots and heatmaps.
+[Simulation data](./simulation_data) is generated using a [Gillepsie implementation](./simulations) to generate extinction probability plots and heatmaps.
 Find further description in the subfolders.

-## Simulation code
-[Code](./simulations) for the Gillespie simulations.

 ## Analytical model and plotting
 The folder [plotting](./plotting) contains scripts to calculate extinction probabilities using the analytical model and plot them along with simulation data: